ESAK9781/CPP_Obj_Parser/README.md

 # C++ .obj Loader
 This is a basic attempt at parsing .obj files into usable data structures.
-This is somewhat new to me, so my focus is more on learning than efficiency.
-Once I feel I have mastered this, I will likely continue to optimize this solution and explore basic 3D rendering from scratch.
+It implements the parsing of obj files into a usable C++ class as well as the re-serialization of this C++ class into an obj or json format.
+In between these two actions, it can perform any number of translations, dilations, or rotations on the object.